schmidt/nach-vorne.eu/_posts/2012-07-17-new-chiliproject-plugin-released-custom-home-path.md

 would like to customize the first page, your users will see.
 You may find the plugin on its [GitHub project page](https://github.com/schmidt/chiliproject_custom_home_path).
-There is also a detailed README with all the bells and whistles.
+There is also a detailed README with installation instructions, requirements and all the bells and whistles.